 Looking for ways to copy from PDF to Excel and keep columns?
 Then, this is the right place for you.
 Sometimes, we want to use a specific table or tables with multiple columns from a PDF file.
 Copying from PDFs to Excel you can easily edit and use these tables for different purposes.
 Here, you will find 3 easy ways to copy from PDF to Excel and keep columns.

-3 Easy Ways to Copy from PDF to Excel and Keep Columns
+How to Copy from PDF to Excel and Keep Columns: 3 Easy Ways

 1. Apply Get Data Feature to Copy from PDF to Excel & Keep Columns